jeckman/wpbook-lite/README.txt

 == Changelog ==
+= 1.2 =
+* Add option to publish as link, note, or post

 = 1.1 =
 * Cleanup - have to check for FB_API_KEY and SECRET before making permissions calls.